yireo/yireo-slides/slides/mucnl/intro2.md

 ---

+# Heat protocol
+- Stay in the shade
+- Hydrate all of the time
+- If you drink alcohol, drink water
+~ Take a foot bath
+~ Use a wet towel on your head
+~ Use the water guns

+---

 # The team
+- Sean van Zuidam
+- Jeroen Boersma
 - Henk Valk
-- Jeroen Boersma
+- Michiel Gerritsen
 - Jisse Reitsma
-- Michiel Gerritsen
 - Ruud van Zuidam
-- Sean van Zuidam

 ---
 {state: main middle red}

-## Thank you to our headline sponsor

-# Buckaroo
+# Our main sponsors

+- Loki Checkout
+- Hypernode
+- PAY
+- Qoliber
+- Amasty
+- Mollie

 ---
-{state: main middle red}
+{state: main middle}

-## Thank you to our main sponsors

-# Vendic, Tideways, Mollie, Hypernode, PAY, Qoliber, LokiCheckout, Elgentos

----
-{state: middle black}

-> "This is where the fun begins"
->
-> <cite>Dark Fader</cite>
+# Our support sponsors

+### Mage-OS Nederland, MagModules, MadeByMouses, Vendic, Aheadworks, Linted, MageMate, MageDispatch

 ---